 - As CAAG’s major project, WCC provides a volunteer and funding commitment to a multi-sensory kindergarten tutoring program in an inner city school.
 Tutors work with individual children throughout the year to help them learn to read, write simple words, expand their vocabularies, and comprehend simple stories, so they can become good readers by fourth grade — a strong predictor of their staying in school.
 In fall of 2001, tutoring afterschool began.

-- Presentation of forums on educational topics, often in collaboration with organizations
+- Presentation of forums on educational topics, often in collaboration with organizations.

 What committee members do: Under the leadership of Linda Wihl, and making use of her literacy tutoring program, Making Sense of Language Arts, members serve as tutors and testers at Winton Hills Academy.
 Members may also serve on a steering committee that meets during the year to plan, trouble shoot, and consider other projects.